2026 Pricing Data

 Does insurance cover lasik eye surgery?

 LASIK Eye Surgery is not covered by insurance.
 LASIK is considered elective and not covered by insurance.
 Some plans offer vision discount programs.
-Always verify with your specific plan before scheduling.
+Pre-authorization letters from your insurer are the definitive source for your specific coverage.

 What's the cheapest state for lasik eye surgery?